KevinKerkhove/ProjetS4-CON-API-Serveur/README-DOCKER.md

 CONTAINER ID        IMAGE                     COMMAND                  CREATED              STATUS              PORTS                                        NAMES ba3084af6fcc        nginx:alpine              "nginx -g 'daemon of…"   About a minute ago   Up About a minute   0.0.0.0:443->443/tcp, 0.0.0.0:8080->80/tcp   webserver
 0afa59a4ef7b        mariadb                   "docker-entrypoint.s…"   About a minute ago   Up About a minute   0.0.0.0:8306->3306/tcp                       db
-10d6b3d00e95        taches-api-passport_app   "docker-php-entrypoi…"   About a minute ago   Up About a minute   9000/tcp                                     app
+10d6b3d00e95        api-laravel_app   "docker-php-entrypoi…"   About a minute ago   Up About a minute   9000/tcp                                     app
 ````

 ## Configuration de votre application pour docker